StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Use an HTTP proxy

-StackState Agent V2 must have access to the internet to call AWS APIs.
-If the Agent cannot be given direct internet access, an HTTP proxy can be used to proxy the API calls.
-CloudWatch metrics are pulled directly by StackState, while events and topology data are collected by StackState Agent.
-This means that a proxy needs to be configured for both StackState and StackState Agent to handle all requests.
+Access to the internet is required to call the AWS APIs.
+If StackState or the StackState Agent cannot be given direct internet access, an HTTP proxy can be used to proxy the API calls.

+In the StackState AWS integration, CloudWatch metrics are pulled directly by StackState, while events and topology data are collected by the StackState Agent.
+This means that proxy details must be configured in two places to handle all requests - StackState for CloudWatch metrics and StackState Agent for topology and events data.

-* To configure a proxy for events and topology data collected by StackState Agent, see how to [use an HTTP/HTTPS proxy for StackState Agent](/setup/agent/agent-proxy.md).
+* **To configure a proxy for events and topology data collected by StackState Agent**, see how to [use an HTTP/HTTPS proxy for StackState Agent](/setup/agent/agent-proxy.md).
-* To configure a proxy for CloudWatch metrics collected by StackState, follow the steps below:
+* **To configure a proxy for CloudWatch metrics collected by StackState**, follow the steps below:
   1. In the StackState UI, go to **Settings** > **Telemetry Sources** > **CloudWatch sources**.
   2. Find the CloudWatch source for which you want to configure a proxy.
 Open the **...** menu to the right and select **Edit**.
   3. Enter the proxy details in **Proxy URI**.